Postgraduate education: Degree requirements

 Graduate students often declare their intended degree (master's or doctorate) in their applications.
-In some cases, master's programs allow successful students to continue toward the doctorate degree.
+In some cases, master's programs allow successful students to continue toward the doctorate.
 Additionally, doctoral students who have advanced to candidacy but not filed a dissertation ("ABD", for "all but dissertation") often receive master's degrees and an additional master's called a Master of Philosophy (MPhil) or a Candidate of Philosophy (C.Phil.) degree.
 The master's component of a doctorate program often requires one or two years.

 Many graduate programs require students to pass one or several examinations in order to demonstrate their competence as scholars.
 In some departments, a comprehensive examination is often required in the first year of doctoral study, and is designed to test a student's background undergraduate-level knowledge.
 Examinations of this type are more common in the sciences and some social sciences but relatively unknown in most humanities disciplines.

 Most graduate students perform teaching duties, often serving as graders and tutors.
 In some departments, they can be promoted to lecturer status, a position that comes with more responsibility.

 Doctoral students generally spend roughly their first two to three years taking coursework and begin research by their second year if not before.
 Many master's and all specialist students will perform research culminating in a paper, presentation, and defense of their research.
 This is called the master's thesis (or, for Educational Specialist students, the specialist paper).
 However, many US master's degree programs do not require a master's thesis, focusing instead primarily on coursework or on "practicals" or "workshops".
 Some students complete a final culminating project or "capstone" rather than a thesis.
 Such "real-world" experience may typically require a candidate work on a project alone or in a team as a consultant, or consultants, for an outside entity approved or selected by the academic institution and under faculty supervision.

 In the second and third years of study, doctoral programs often require students to pass more examinations.
 Programs often require a Qualifying Examination ("Quals"), a Ph.D.
 Candidacy Examination ("Candidacy"), or a General Examination ("Generals") designed to test the students' grasp of a broad sample of their discipline, or one or several Special Field Examinations ("Specials") which test students in their narrower selected areas of specialty within the discipline.
 If these examinations are held orally, they may be known colloquially as "orals."
 For some social science and many humanities disciplines, where graduate students may or may not have studied the discipline at the undergraduate level, these exams will be the first set, and be based either on graduate coursework or specific preparatory reading (sometimes up to a year's work in reading).